 Section 2(22) of the Income-tax Act, 1961 – Deemed dividend -Loans or advances to shareholders

 One ‘H’ was a shareholder of ‘P’ Ltd. which held shares in Assessee Company.
 ‘H’ had borrowed amounts from the assessee company.

-The Assessing Officer sought to bring assessee company to tax under section 2(22)(e) holding that ‘H’ had more than 10 per cent stake in the assessee company and conditions spelt out in section 2(22)(e) were satisfied.
+The Assessing Officer sought to bring the assessee company to tax under section 2(22)(e) holding that ‘H’ had more than 10 percent stake in the assessee company and conditions spelled out in section 2(22)(e) were satisfied.